ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

 For example, the default mainnet state version on Linux is at:
 `~/.cache/zebra/state/v25/mainnet/version`

-To upgrade from `v25.0.0`, delete the version file.
+To upgrade a cached Zebra state from `v25.0.0` to the latest disk format, delete the version file.
 To upgrade from a specific version `v25.x.y`, edit the file so it contains `x.y`.

-Editing the file will trigger a re-upgrade over an existing state.
+Editing the file and running Zebra will trigger a re-upgrade over an existing state.
 Re-upgrades can hide format bugs.
 For example, if the old code was correct, and the new code skips blocks, the validity checks won't find that bug.

 So it is better to test with a full sync, and an older cached state.